hhhannna/ios-development/README.md

 file with needed information for evaluation.

 ### Screenshots and/or Videos
-Each project should include Screenshots and/or Videos folder.
+Each project (except demo01 - README.md is enough in demo01) should include Screenshots and/or Videos folder.
 These screenshots and videos demonstrates your application functionality.
 Video files can be in internet for example YouTube.
 Remember then include links to your videos in README.md file.